KTStephano/peaches-bot.docs/docs.markdown

 Converts arg to an ID type.
 An ID represents a Discord snowflake, which is a 64-bit value.
 The underlying type is int64.

+### hexToInt arg

+Takes a string of format "0x..." or "#..." and converts it to a 64-bit decimal value.

 ### currentTime

 Returns current time stamp, converted to US/Denver location.